jcreedcmu/pyoro/DESIGN.md

 - Physics should be invariant to left-right flipping, but is very much not required to be invariant to up-down flipping, because of gravity.

+- ("Determinism") Physics should be deterministic.
+Given same state, same motion, yield same output.
+No random boss moves like in Isles of Sea and Sky.

 - ("Unimodality") Unsupported vertical motion should be "unimodal".
   Any sequence of unsupported moves should have at most one "ascending" subsequence followed by at most one "descending"